Fouad Yaha

-Fouad Yaha (born 19 August 1996) is a French professional rugby league footballer who plays as a er for the Catalans Dragons in the Super League and France at international level.
+Fouad Yaha (born 19 August 1996) is a French professional rugby league footballer who plays as a er for Albi in the Super XIII and France at international level.
+He is the Catalans Dragons current all-time top try scorer, having played for the Dragons in the Super League in two spells between 2015-2018 and 2019-2025.
+He has also featured for Hull KR on loan.

 Yaha briefly played rugby union for SU Agen before returning to Catalans in 2019.

 Background

 Yaha was born in Avignon, Provence-Alpes-Côte d'Azur, France.
 He is of Moroccan descent.

 Club career

+Catalans Dragons

 Yaha made his Super League debut for Catalans Dragons in a 32–24 victory over Hull Kingston Rovers in 2015.
 At 18 years old, he became the youngest player at the time to have played for the Dragons in Super League.

 Yaha was a member of the Catalans team that won the 2018 Challenge Cup Final with victory over the Warrington Wolves at Wembley Stadium.

 In round 3 of the 2021 Super League season, he scored a hat-trick in Catalans 42–6 victory over Salford.

 On 9 October 2021, Yaha played for Catalans in their 2021 Super League Grand Final defeat against St. Helens.

 In round 22 of the 2022 Super League season, Yaha scored a hat-trick in Catalans 20-16 victory over Wakefield Trinity.

 In round 25 of the 2022 Super League season, Yaha scored a hat-trick in Catalans 24-14 French Derby victory over Toulouse Olympique.
 The result also meant Toulouse were relegated back to the Championship.